Shy and Fixed-Distance Couplings of Brownian Motions on Manifolds: Shy and Fixed-Distance Couplings on Riemannian Manifolds

 \subsection{Finishing off}

 In the previous section we constructed the coupling and we proved that it is defined for all times.
-We want now to show that the construction actually does what the Theorem asks for.
+We now want to show that the construction actually does what the Theorem asks for.
 This is already spelled out in the previous subsection in a certain form.

-For the first part ($k<0$), on each of the regions where the coupling is inside $D_{\eta/2}$, due to \eqref{e7b:22}, we see that the distance is non-decreasing, and therefore it is larger than the starting distance which is at most $\eta/4$.
+For the first part ($k<0$), on each of the regions where the coupling is inside $D_{\eta/2}$, the distance is non-decreasing, and therefore it is larger than the starting distance which is at most $\eta/4$.
 On the other hand, if the coupling exits $D_{\eta/2}$, then it runs as independent Brownian motions until it hits again $D_{\eta/4}$, and consequently the distance is at least $\eta/4$ apart.
-In both regimes the distance does not get smaller than the starting distance and this concludes the proof of the first part of the theorem.
+In both regimes the distance does not get smaller than the starting distance and this concludes the proof of the second part of Theorem~\ref{t:100}.

-For the second part, the process never leaves $D_{\eta/2}$ and for all times it remains at a fixed distance.
-The last case, when the distance decays exponentially, being similar, we omit it.
-This concludes the proof of Theorem~\ref{t:7}. \qedhere
+For the last part of the Theorem, the coupling never leaves $D_{\eta/2}$ and for all times the distance functions $\rho_{t}$ equals the solution of the equation \eqref{e10:800}. \qedhere

+Though we are done proving the Theorem, we put here an interesting consequence of the proof.
+There is a more general statement which guarantees the existence of a coupling which is not necessarily Markovian but co-adapted and its proof is based on a very simple modification of the proof which will leave to the reader. \begin{corollary} Assume the same geometric assumptions as in Theorem~\ref{t:7} ($d\ge2$, positive injectivity radius and \eqref{e7:0}).